 Although each can be effective, they are both temporary fixes if any A/C leaks still exist.
 And, if you have an older vehicle, what’s leaking is CFC-12 (Freon), an expensive refrigerant that is no longer manufactured in the United States because of concerns about the ozone layer.
-The cost of replacing CFC-12 will make it more economical, in most cases, to fix any leaks first.
+The cost of converting CFC-12 to R134-A will make it more economical, in most cases, to fix any leaks first.

 Top-off versus evacuation and recharge

 A top-off is cheaper, faster and simpler.
 However, any impurities in the refrigerant remain unless you choose the recharge process, which involves: